 Repeat Purchase Rate

-The repeat purchase rate shows you the percentage of your customers that come back and make a purchase.
+The repeat purchase rate indicates the percentage of your customers who return and make a subsequent purchase.
 It’s simply calculated by taking the number of customers who make repeat purchases and dividing that by the total number of customers over a specific time.

 A high percentage means a high level of loyalty and satisfaction.
-There are 100 total customers and if 30 of those customers come back and buy again, your repeat purchase rate is 30%.
+There are 100 total customers, and if 30 of those customers come back and make a purchase again, your repeat purchase rate is 30%.

 Examining this rate by customer segments helps identify which groups are the most engaged.
-This information helps you focus your time on building and maintaining those high-value relationships.
+This information enables you to focus your time on building and maintaining those high-value relationships.

 Purchase Frequency Analysis